Anna’s Hummingbird // Photo by Dave Hage

 Through sound, silence, gesture, posture, and behavior, birds communicate about what they are observing.
 They are telling the story of the ecosystem in real time.

-Birds are paying such acute attention to everything happening in the earthscape because their survival depends on it!
-They communicate to announce food sources, attract a mate, announce home, coordinate within a flock, sound the alarm when danger appears and signal when settling has returned.
-They are also communicating about us and our impact on the environments around us!
+Birds are paying such acute attention to everything happening because their survival depends on it.
+They communicate to announce food sources, attract a mate, announce home, coordinate within a flock, sound the alarm when danger appears, and signal when safety has returned.
+They are also communicating about us and our impact on the environment around us!

 Many members of the ecosystem, including animals outside of the bird family, are attuned to this wild language.
-As fellow animals, we can learn to understand this language too, increasing our “wild fluency,” a term coined by Weaving Earth’s Executive Director Lauren Dalberth Hage.
-Wild Fluency invites us into the practice of communication with the earth’s languages.
-Wild fluency helps us to engage and occupy our senses and tune into our bodies’ somatic brilliance.
+As fellow animals, we can learn to understand this language too, increasing our “wild fluency.”
+(Lauren Hage).
+Wild Fluency invites us into active communication with the earth’s languages, helping us to engage and occupy our senses and tune into our bodies’ somatic brilliance.

-Weaving Earth approaches bird language through both a co-liberatory lens and somatic orientation, as the practices can help settle our nervous systems, create empathy and connection across difference, offer insight into our internal and collective rhythms, and be applied to community leadership and communal relationships.
+Weaving Earth approaches bird language through both a co-liberatory lens and somatic orientation, as the practices can help us attune to our nervous systems, create empathy and connection across difference, offer insight into our internal and collective rhythms, and be applied to community leadership, community response, and communal relationships.
+We listen from a place of reverence, intuition, and respect.
+We regard birds not just as ecological indicators, but as kin and allies—supporting our mental and physical health, our attention, and our shared commitment to justice and protection of those most in need.
+Importantly, our capacity to understand bird language helps us to be better allies to the birds.
+As we practice attention, we can decrease the wake of our ripple and be accountable to our impact.

 Research shows that spending 20 minutes outdoors can boost our health and calm our minds.